AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-002-michael-feathers.md

 +++
-Description = "Next up we interview special guest Michael Feathers of r7k Research & Conveyance and author of Working Effectively with Legacy Code." aliases = ["/2"] author = "Alexandra Moxin" categories = [] date = "2017-04-27T04:09:45-05:00" episode = "2"
-episode_image = "/img/episode/default.jpg"
+Description = "Stay tuned for our special guest interview with Michael Feathers of r7k Research & Conveyance and author of Working Effectively with Legacy Code." aliases = ["/2"] author = "Alexandra Moxin" categories = [] date = "2017-04-30T04:09:45-05:00" episode = "2" episode_image = "/img/episode/default.jpg"
 explicit = "no"
-guests = ["Michael Feathers"]
 images = ["http://www.google.com/img/episode/default-social.jpg"]
 news_keywords = []
 podcast_duration = "1:08:22"
 podcast_file = "atp-podcast-.mp3"
 podcast_length = ""
 tags = []
-title = "Coming Soon: Episode 2 - Michael Feathers"
+title = "Michael Feathers"
 youtube = ""

 +++

 Written by Alexandra Moxin

-“Symbiosis is a way of seeing organizations that reflects the reality of our impact on software and its impact upon us.” – Michael Feathers
+**“Symbiosis is a way of seeing organizations that reflects the reality of our impact on software and its impact upon us.” – Michael Feathers**

-Michael Feathers (@mfeathers) is Founder and Director of R7K Research & Conveyance a company specializing in software and organization design.
-Michael wrote Working Effectively with Legacy Code (Prentice Hall, 2004) and specializes supporting organizations with general software design issues, process change and code revitalization.
+[Michael Feathers](@mfeathers) is Founder and Director of R7K Research & Conveyance](https://www.r7krecon.com/) a company specializing in software and organization design.
+Michael wrote [Working Effectively with Legacy Code](https://www.amazon.ca/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052) (Prentice Hall, 2004) and specializes supporting organizations with general software design issues, process change and code revitalization.

 Prior to forming R7K, Michael was the Chief Scientist of Obtiva and a consultant with Object Mentor International.
 Over the past 20 years he has consulted with hundreds of organizations and is a frequent presenter at national and international conferences.